tensorflow/community/rfcs/20200306-single-client-parameter-server.md

 #### Constraints

 Function is first-class citizen.
 Users should only schedule functions instead of running individual ops, in addition to creating variables.
+We will only support `tf.function`s.
+Scheduling arbitrary Python functions will not be supported in the first cut.

 Users can occasionally run individual ops on the client, only for reporting purposes such as printing a metric’s value.